JoeyStanley/real/_posts/2020-09-30-joeysvowels.md

 <img width = "85%" src="/images/plots/joeysvowels/coronals.png">

-If you don't care about trajectories but would like something clearner than `darla`, then `midpoints` what you'll want.
+If you don't care about trajectories but would like something clearer than `darla`, then `midpoints` what you'll want.
 It's a subset of `coronals` and contains only the midpoints from F1 and F2.

 ```r
 data(midpoints)